capawesome-team/capacitor-firebase/packages/messaging/README.md

 removeAllListeners() => Promise<void>
 ```

-Remove all native listeners for this plugin.
+Remove all listeners for this plugin.

 **Since:** 0.2.2